McDonald's urban legends: Pig fat

-This rumor is that McDonald's uses pig fat in its milkshakes, ice cream, and fried potatoes.
-McDonald's provides complete ingredient lists for all of its products on each of its regional websites: this includes unidentified fats within the ice cream used to make soft serve cones and sundaes.
-The claim that McDonald's dairy products contain pig fat has been denied by the company in several occasions.
+An unsourced claim is that McDonald's uses pig fat in its milkshakes, ice cream, and fried potatoes.
+McDonald's provides complete ingredient lists for all of its products on each of its regional websites: this includes unidentified fats within the ice cream used to make soft-serve cones and sundaes.
+The claim that McDonald's dairy products contain pig fat has been denied by the company on several occasions.

 Pink slime

 Around 2014, a photo of "pink slime" or "pink goop" was widely shared and claimed to be what Chicken McNuggets were made of.
 This has led to McDonald's Canada releasing a video showcasing how Chicken McNuggets are actually made in response.